El Presidio Is A Noted Tucson Historic District

 The population increased and ownership changed from Spanish to Mexican in 1821.
 However, the low, flat roofed adobe buildings in Tucson remained the same.

-El Presidio Tucson contains about 80 architecturally significant homes.
+El Presidio Tucson contains over 80 architecturally significant homes.
 These homes were constructed between the mid-1800’s and 1912.

 The homes along Meyer Street are steeped in Spanish-Mexican influences.
 Thick adobe walled Sonoran row houses share walls to moderate the Tucson heat.
 On Main the home styles reflect an influence of the eastern U. S.